An extension of the L\'{e}vy characterization to fractional Brownian motion: Proof of Theorem : Proof of Theorem 1.1:

-\subsection{\textit{\textrm{The $o_\P(1)$ terms}}}
+\subsection{The $o_\PP(1)$ terms}

-Now we shall prove that after the decomposition of the increment $\Delta X_{t_{k, n}}$ according to \eqref{eq:arr}, taking square of this increment and applying It{\^o} formula to the decomposition, all the terms except the three brackets of the martingales become asymptotically trivial.
-In this order we take the terms of the form $(I^{n,j}_k)^2 $, $ j=1,2,3$ and decompose them by It{\^o} formula on the bracket and martingale part and also prove that the terms containing the cross products $I^{n,i}_kI^{n,j}_k $, $i\neq j$, are asymptotically trivial.
-More exactly, the It{\^o} formula implies that
+We shall now prove that after the decomposition of the increment $\Delta X_{t_{k, n}}$ according to \eqref{eq:arr}, taking the square of this increment and applying It{\^o's} formula to the decomposition, all the terms except the three brackets of the martingales become asymptotically trivial.
+In this order, we take the terms of the form $(I^{n,j}_k)^2 $, $ j=1,2,3$, decompose them by It{\^o's} formula on the bracket and martingale part and also prove that the terms containing the cross products $I^{n,i}_kI^{n,j}_k $, $i\neq j$, are asymptotically trivial.
+More exactly, It{\^o's} formula implies that

 We shall show that